datalad/datalad/paper.md

 It received significant contributions from ReproNim [1P41EB019936-01A1](https://projectreporter.nih.gov/project_info_details.cfm?aid=8999833&map=y) and DANDI [5R24MH117295-02](https://projectreporter.nih.gov/project_info_description.cfm?aid=9981835&icde=53349087) NIH projects. ... .

-We would also like to express our gratitude to [TODOADD: contributors not among co-authors]... for the contributions to the codebase, and
+We would also like to express our gratitude to
+Joey Zhou,
+Matteo Visconti di Oleggio Castello,
+[TODOADD: notable contributors]
-[TODOADD: notable contributors to issues] for filing informative bug reports and recommendations.
+for notable contributions to the codebase, bug reports, and recommendations.

 # References